-Help during the summer holidays
+Help during the school holidays

 School holidays are a pinch point for families with school-aged children because the usual pattern of care changes, but work demands don’t.
 Annual leave allowance leaves parents with a shortfall of an average 7.4 weeks to cover.
 This situation is even more challenging for single parents who can’t share the load with a partner.
 As it often falls to the parent on the lower income to take the leave, the burden of taking unpaid time off tends to fall more heavily on women due to the gender pay gap.